CS:GO Viewer Guide

 Are you interested in Counter Strike but aren't much of a gamer?
 Esports Vikings has a guide to help you learn the ins and outs of ...

-Counter Strike: Global offensive (CSGO) is a first person shooter played in a 5v5 search and destroy style match.
-The two sides are known as Terrorist and Counter Terrorist sides.
-The matches are normally first to 16 wins, and the goal of each round is Terrorists try to plant the bomb while the Counter Terrorists try to prevent the bomb from being planted, or defuse the bomb.
+Counter Strike: Global offensive (CSGO) is a first person shooter played in a 5v5 format on a few select competitive maps.
+The two sides are known as Terrorist and Counter Terrorist, where the goal of each round is for terrorists to try to plant the bomb while the counter terrorists try to prevent the bomb from being planted, or defuse the bomb.

 There are many different maps within the game and some of them host different game modes and aren’t a part of the competitive map pool.
 Every once in awhile maps get revamped but it doesn’t happen too often.
-When you go to que for a game you have a lot of options.
+When you queue for a game you have a lot of options.
 You can select to play Competitive or Casual, Deathmatch, Hostage and on top of those, community made mods that introduce other ways to play the game.
-For the most part however the games are played as Search and Destroy on the competitive map pool, as it is the most effective way to simulate pro play.
+For the most part however the games are played in the competitive mode with the competitive map pool, as it is the most effective way to simulate pro play.

 By clicking any link on this page you are giving your consent for us to set cookies